temilun/stlccenrollment/README.md

 #### Development environment
 The project is being built with Netbeans 8.2 and JDK 8.

+To run, simply download the project and ensure you have Netbeans 8.2 and JDK 8, and open the MobileEnrollment project folder.

 To connect to the database, make sure you ssh into the EC2 instance with your .pem key first.
 Without sshing in you will not be able to connect to the database.